 Adam Dwight (due to be completed 2019) 'A Case Study review of The Equality Standard for Sport', University of Wolverhampton, third supervisor with Dr Paul Campbell (2nd supervisor, UoW) and Dr Kay Biscomb (DoS, UoW).

 External examiner roles

-External International Partnership Advisor - University of Wolverhampton: Undertaken reviews in Singapore (MBA, MA Sport Management), Malaysia (BA Tourism and Media Management), Greece (BA (Hons) Media and BA (Hons) Journalism portfolio) and UK (various, 2012 - present).
+External International Partnership Advisor - University of Wolverhampton: Undertaken reviews in Singapore (MBA, MA Sport Management), Malaysia (BA Tourism and Media Management), Greece (BA (Hons) Media and BA (Hons) Journalism portfolio) and UK (various, 2012 - 2016).